MicrosoftDocs/cpp-docs/docs/overview/supported-platforms-visual-cpp.md

 \*\*\* You can install the **Linux development with C++** workload in the Visual Studio 2017 installer to target Linux platforms.
 For instructions, see [Download, Install and Setup the Linux Workload](../linux/download-install-and-setup-the-linux-development-workload.md).
 This toolset compiles your executable on the target machine, so you can build for any supported architecture.

-For information about how to set the target platform configuration, see [How to: Configure Visual C++ Projects to Target 64-Bit, x64 Platforms](../build/how-to-configure-visual-cpp-projects-to-target-64-bit-platforms.md).
+For information about how to set the target platform configuration, see [How to: Configure Visual Studio C++ projects to Target 64-Bit, x64 Platforms](../build/how-to-configure-visual-cpp-projects-to-target-64-bit-platforms.md).

 ## See also